-A French, a British, a Turk, an Italian shared their views and experience while travelling across Kazakhstan; why they love Borovoe Lake, Taraz city, and Almaty city and which stories happened to them in new places.
+A French, a British, a Turk, and an Italian shared their views and experience while travelling across Kazakhstan; why they love Burabay Lake, the city of Taraz, and Almaty and which stories happened to them in new places.

 Sebastian Vinke, 46 years old, hometown – Lille, France, Pastry Chef

 I arrived in Kazakhstan in December 1998.
 I was invited to work as a Pastry Chef in new confectionery.
-Kazakhstan is an exotic country and Almaty city attracts me with mountains and its atmosphere.
-Almaty is not so big city but green.
+Kazakhstan is an exotic country and Almaty attracts me with mountains and its atmosphere.
+Almaty is not such a big city but a green one.
 Here are many parks and the city is always clean.
 At the same time interesting night life also exists here.
 At weekends the city becomes active and young.

-In Kazakhstan I visited Almaty, Taraz, Borovoe and Balkhash Lakes.
-Most of all I liked Taraz city.
-I travelled there in autumn: the weather was warm and it was so delighting to watch how trees were changing their leaves and flowers.
-Also I like Taraz for slow rhythm of life in comparison with Astana.
+In Kazakhstan I visited Almaty, Taraz, Burabay and Balkhash Lakes.
+Most of all I liked Taraz.
+I travelled there in autumn.
+The weather was warm and it was so delighting to watch how trees were changing their leaves and flowers.
+Also I like Taraz for slow rhythm of life in comparison with Nur-Sultan.
 People are more relaxed and less stressed.
 There is also much to do in Taraz and a lot of places for entertaining like theatres, restaurants and cafes.
 We went to the cinema, visited a museum and new cultural centre, and, of course, the most popular historical places in the city.
 As far as I know, Taraz occupies an important place in the history for many reasons as well as in its status as the city.

 Selim Olmez, 37 years old, hometown – Ankara, Turkey, Director of Marketing Department in a hotel

 I arrived in Kazakhstan in the middle of September in 2016.
 I work in the hotel industry.
 I had never been to Kazakhstan before but after my relocation I have travelled to almost every part of the country.
-Solely, Almaty I visited 10-15 times in a row.
-Also I have been to Aktobe city, Atyrau city, Borovoe Lake, Karaganda city, and Shymkent city.
-I liked all these cities although, usually, I don’t have much time for travelling from one point to another, therefore, it is important for me to reach a destination in the shortest period of time.
-That’s why I like trips to Karaganda and Borovoe as they are located not far from Astana.
-Borovoe reminds me about my motherland Turkey.
-I often travel using my own car as I like driving across Kazakhstan, however, in order to reach Karaganda twice I took a train.
+Solely, I visited Almaty 10-15 times in a row.
+Also I have been to Aktobe, Atyrau, Burabay Lake, Karaganda, and Shymkent.
+I liked all these cities although, usually, I don’t have much time for travelling from one point to another.
+Therefore, it is important for me to reach a destination in the shortest period of time.
+That’s why I like trips to Karaganda and Burabay as they are located not far from Nur-Sultan.
+Burabay reminds me about my motherland Turkey.
+I often travel using my own car as I like driving across Kazakhstan, however, in order to reach Karaganda I took a train twice.
 I would like to visit those places again so as to see more beautiful sites.

 Gracia Anelly, hometown – Bari, Italy, Teacher of Italian language

 For the first time I arrived in Kazakhstan so as to work in a pavilion during EXPO 2017.
 At that time, I was a student and I had to come back to Italy.
 But I liked Kazakhstan that’s why I arrived here this year in the capacity of Italian language teacher.
-While I was living in Astana I visited Borovoe.
-And while I was living in Almaty I several times walked in the mountains.
-I also have been to Shymbulak ski resort near Almaty, Kokzhailyau natural boundary, the Big Almaty Lake.
-My last trip was to Charyn Canyon, Kolsai and Kaindy Lakes.
+While I was living in Nur-Sultan I visited Burabay.
+And while I was living in Almaty I hiked in the mountains several times.
+I also have been to Shymbulak Ski Resort near Almaty, Kokjailau natural boundary, the Big Almaty Lake.
+My latest trip was to Charyn Canyon, Kolsay and Kaindy Lakes.
 About all these places I learnt from my friends.
 Else, I saw advertisement by tourist agents.
-We accepted one of offers and travelled to Kolsay Lake and Charyn Canyon by bus and we walked to Kokzhailyau.
+We accepted one of offers and travelled to Kolsay Lakes and Charyn Canyon by bus and we hiked to Kokjailau.
 That was so exciting.

 I liked Kolsay and Kaindy Lakes the most because there was much entertainment.
 We were boating.
 And I was riding a horse for the first time, that was delightful.
 Before that I didn’t pay attention to these animals but now I understand how cool they are.